YanRabe/YanRabe/README.md

 ## Hi
-- Currently in an internship at team MFX, I'm working on the Printer-to-Lua project to enable users to create their own machine profiles for the IceSL Slicer.
+- Just finished my internship at team MFX.
+I was working on the Printer-to-Lua project to enable users to create their own machine profiles for the IceSL Slicer.
 - No personal project at hand for now.